 The King’s division and the division of Erroll, Crawford and Montrose advanced down the north face of Branxton Hill, followed by the division of Bothwell and D’Aussi, leaving only Argyll’s and Lennox’s highlanders of the right flank still on Branxton Hill.

-King James’ decision to fight the battle on foot was intended to inspire his men.
+King James’s decision to fight the battle on foot was intended to inspire his men.
 This heroic but misguided act deprived the Scots army of a hard core of mounted men and rendered the King’s party vulnerable, floundering through the mud in their heavy armour.
-In addition, the commanders could not exercise proper control of their troops when on foot.
+In addition, the commanders could not exercise proper control of their troops, when on foot.

-On the eastern flank, Sir Edward Stanley’s column arrived in the field, significantly later than the rest of the English army.
+On the eastern flank, Sir Edward Stanley’s column arrived on the field, significantly later than the rest of the English army.
 Stanley immediately advanced up Branxton Hill and attacked Argyll’s and Lennox’s highlanders.
 Stanley’s longbow men kept up a steady barrage of arrows on the highlanders, who wore no armour.
 Part of Stanley’s force moved round to their left to take the Scots in the flank.
-The highlanders did not wait for the impact of the English charge and fled the field, leaving Argyll and Lennox and a small party to face the English attack and perish.
+The highlanders did not wait for the impact of the English charge, but fled the field, leaving Argyll and Lennox and a small party to face the English attack and perish.

 Those Scots who could get away retreated north.
 They continued to fight the English as they withdrew into Scotland and several English knights were taken by the Scots during this retreat.